sstaehli/EPeverTracerMonitoring/README.md

 Device communications protocols
 -------------------------------
-* [Protocol for Epsolar Tracer] Check the pdf in the folder
+* [Protocol for Epsolar Tracer] Check the pdf in folder: epsolars-docs

 Python modules
 --------------